-It’s a question that is asked regularly, and one with no concrete answer.
-This is largely due to the fact that calling yourself a “freelancer” is a matter of self-identification, rather than a formal legal status.
+It’s a question that’s asked regularly, and one with no concrete answer.
+That’s largely due to the fact that calling yourself a “freelancer” is a matter of self-identification, rather than a formal legal status.
 A freelancer can be:

 Likewise, a person who identifies as a freelancer might also choose to call themselves: